New standards limit the “smoothing” of revenue and income in long-term service contracts

 - As a good Service Executive, you collect data, analyze failures, and work with R&D and Manufacturing to make your products more reliable.
 Every time you avoid a failure on a contracted unit, you postpone recognizing the revenue until the end of the contract, which could be after you retire or move on.

-- As your contract expenses come in below budget, overall, a very good thing for the company, you may start receiving questions from the contract or product sellers like “why can’t we reduce our contract price?”
+- As your contract expenses come below budget, overall, it is a very good thing for the company.
+You may start receiving questions from the contract or product sellers like, “Why can’t we reduce our contract price?”
 It makes sense until the CFO hears that you are thinking about making such a proposal, and then she will be all over you because you are leaving money on the table.

 - And on and on…